agongi/study/java/collections/README.md

 - ConcurrentSkipListMap
 - ConcurrentNavigableMap

-> Do not use Vector or HashTable those are introduced in early JDK and internally synchronized instead of concurrent package.
+> Do not use Vector or HashTable those are introduced in early JDK and internally synchronized instead of concurrent package